Purple Cabbage Slaw (Grilled, Bold & Beautiful)

 - ASSEMBLE: In a medium bowl, add grilled cabbage, carrots, green onion and sesame seeds if desired.
 Add about 3 tablespoons of the Vinaigrette and toss everything together.
 Taste and add more dressing, salt and/or pepper if needed.
-Garnish with additional green onion.
+Garnish with additional green onion and toasted sesame seeds if using.
 Serve warm or at room temperature.
 Can be made ahead and served warm or at room temperature.

 - To toast sesame seeds: Place seeds in small pan over medium heat and toast for 4-5 minutes until light brown, shaking pan regularly to avoid burning.

 - To grill without a grill basket: Cut cabbage in wedges leaving the core intact.
 Season with oil, salt and pepper.
 Grill on both sides until softened (but still with some bite).
 Chop into slaw.